 Conserving Martial Eagles

-The Martial Eagle project aims to understand the factors driving a decrease in the population of Martial Eagles Polemaetus bellicosus in South Africa, with a particular focus on the declines that have been observed within the largest protected area in the country, the Kruger National Park (KNP).
+The project aims to understand the factors driving a decrease in the population of Martial Eagles Polemaetus bellicosus in South Africa, with a particular focus on the declines observed within the largest protected area in the country, the Kruger National Park (KNP).
 This research is important to understand the role that protected areas have in species conservation and to understand specific threats and habitat requirements for the conservation of Martial Eagles.

 The project was initiated in response to the decline in reporting rates of Martial Eagles between the Southern African Bird Atlas Projects (SABAP) 1 (1987–1992) and 2 (2007–2012).
 These surveys suggest population declines of up to 65% across South Africa.
 Declines were also observed inside large protected areas, such as the KNP, which experienced a 54% decline in reporting rate over this time.